mug913/Project005/spec.md

 - [X] Views use helper methods if appropriate
 - [X] Views use partials if appropriate

-Nest To Do:
+Next To Do:
-- [ ] Add Locations Table
+- [ ] Add Locations for Table
-- [ ] Allow Location to be selectable when score is entered.
+- [ ] Allow Location -> Table to be selectable when score is entered.
 - [ ] User's Top Five Scores
 - [X] User's most recent scores